cybercom-finland/location_tracking_ml/README.md

  * It might make sense to encode the locations of other targets in the order of distance, and using delta coding instead of absolute x and y.
 Then the non-self targets do not need equal weights.
+ * Another neural network module could be used to predict spawning of new targets.
+The current data set does not have such effects, though.